FIrgolitsch/Python-Intro/readme.md

 # This will activate the environment
 conda activate python-intro

-# This will install the required packages (run this in the root folder of the repository)
+# This will install the required packages (run this in the root folder of the repository, the "python-intro"
+# folder where you downloaded the code)
 pip install -r requirements.txt

 # This will start Jupyter